 We recommend you change the default Fiery Administrator password upon installation and at regular intervals as required by your organization's security policies.
 The Administrator default password should be changed in Fiery Setup Wizard during first-time setup.
 The Administrator and the Operator passwords can be changed after first-time setup in WebTools: Configure > Security > Administrator Password (or Operator, respectively).
-Password setup is also available from User Accounts.
+Password setup is also available from Configure > User Accounts > Fiery Contact List.

-The Administrator password gives a user full access to the Fiery server locally or from a remote client.
+The Administrator password provides full access to the Fiery server locally or from a remote client.
 Full access includes, but is not limited to: